Cupid and Psyche (van Dyck)

 Cupid and Psyche is an oil on canvas painting by Anthony van Dyck.
-It is now in the Royal Collection and shown in Kensington Palace.
+It is now in the British Royal Collection and shown in Kensington Palace.

 One of the last works in van Dyck's oeuvre, it shows a marked influence of Titian and dates from his time as a court artist to Charles I of England.
-It is his sole surviving mythological painting from that period and possibly comes from a series of paintings on the Cupid and Psyche theme ordered for the Queen's House at Greenwich - other artists involved in the series included Jacob Jordaens and van Dyck's old tutor Peter Paul Rubens.
-That project was never completed, which is one possible explanation for why the painting has no frame and is relatively unfinished.
+It is his sole surviving mythological painting from that period and possibly comes from a series of paintings on the Cupid and Psyche theme ordered for the Queen's House at Greenwich; other artists involved in the series included Jacob Jordaens and van Dyck's old tutor Peter Paul Rubens.
+That project was never completed, which is one possible explanation why the painting has no frame and is relatively unfinished.
 This would date it to 1638–1640.
 A second alternative is that it was produced for the celebrations of Princess Mary's marriage to William II of Orange in 1641.
-Psyche may be based on van Dyck's mistress Margaret Lemon.
+The figure of Psyche may have been based on van Dyck's mistress Margaret Lemon.